Bose-Einstein Condensate Dark Matter Halos confronted with galactic rotation curves: Introduction

 \section{Introduction}

 The visible part of most galaxies is embedded in a dark matter (DM) halo of yet unknown composition, observable only through its gravitational interaction with the baryonic matter.
-Assuming the standard $\Lambda $CDM cosmological model, the Planck satellite measurements of the cosmic microwave background anisotropy power spectrum support 4.9\% baryonic matter, 26.8\% DM and 68.3\% dark energy in the Universe \cite{planck1}; \cite{planck2}.
+Assuming the standard $\Lambda $CDM cosmological model, the Planck satellite measurements of the cosmic microwave background anisotropy power spectrum support 4.9\% baryonic matter, 26.8\% DM, and 68.3\% dark energy in the Universe \cite{planck1,planck2}.

-The mass distribution of spiral galaxies is essential for investigating DM.
-Beside the stellar disk and central bulge, most of the galaxies harbour a spherically symmetric, massive DM halo, which dominates the dynamics in the stellar disk at the outer regions.
+Investigation of mass distribution of spiral galaxies is an essential tool in the research of DM.
+Beside the stellar disk and central bulge, most of the galaxies harbour a spherically symmetric, massive DM halo, which dominates the dynamics in the outer regions of the stellar disk.
 Nevertheless there are examples of galaxies which at larger radii are better described by a flattened baryonic mass distribution (global disk model) \cite{jaloc}.